 Variation in voter turnout attributable to candidate characteristics or mobilization (or suppression) efforts that target particular types of voters will likely have different electoral effects, however.
 For example, if the presence of a particularly charismatic candidate on the ballot causes an increase in turnout, this increase may not have the same consequences as variation in turnout generated by non-candidate-driven changes to the benefits or costs of voting.
 Similarly, if a candidate or party can effectively target and mobilize core supporters, any resulting increase in turnout will probably benefit that candidate or party, producing a potentially asymmetric effect on vote share.
 Of course, it is possible, if not likely, that the mobilization efforts of one party may be counteracted by similar activities by the opposition, indicating that increases in turnout due to this mechanism may have little or no net effect on electoral outcomes.
-Both types of influence on turnout should fall into $TO_2$ , meaning that we cannot infer that our IV results apply to this type of variation in turnout.
+Both of these types of influence on turnout should fall into TO2, meaning that we cannot infer that our IV results apply to this type of variation in turnout.

 Which type of determinant of turnout is of greater importance?
-Put differently, which is larger, $TO_1$ or $TO_2$ ?
-Again, we have no way to answer this question empirically because the absence of an exogenous instrument for $TO_2$ makes a direct comparison impossible.
-We do believe it important, though, that two of the best systematic predictors of changes in aggregate-level turnout-changes to registration requirements and the anticipated closeness of the election-should have electoral effects similar/to those revealed by our IV model.
+Put differently, which is larger, TO_1 or TO_2 ?
+Again, we have no way to empirically answer this question since the absence of an exogenous instrument for TO_2 makes a direct comparison impossible.
+We do think it important, though, that two of the best systematic predictors of changes in aggregate-level turnout, changes to registration requirements and the anticipated closeness of the election, contribute to variation in turnout should have the electoral effects revealed by our IV model.
 In short, our IV results should apply well beyond the electoral consequences of truly exogenously determined variation in turnout, but may not encompass all possible sources of variation in turnout.